GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Endpoint Name | Short Description |
 -----|-----------------
-Submit FFATA Report (Contracts)     | Can be used to submit FFATA Subaward Reports for reporting on one or more Contracts.
+Submit Subaward Report (Contracts)     | Can be used to submit Subaward Reports for reporting on one or more Contracts.
-Submit FFATA Report (Grants)     | Can be used to submit FFATA Subaward Reports for reporting on one or more Grants.
+Submit Subaward Report (Grants)     | Can be used to submit Subaward Reports for reporting on one or more Grants.
-Update FFATA Report (Contracts)     | Can be used to update one or more previously submitted FFATA Subaward Reports for Contracts.
+Update Subaward Report (Contracts)     | Can be used to update one or more previously submitted Subaward Reports for Contracts.
-Update FFATA Report (Grants)     | Can be used to update one or more previously submitted FFATA Subaward Reports for Grants.
+Update Subaward Report (Grants)     | Can be used to update one or more previously submitted Subaward Reports for Grants.
-Delete FFATA Report (Contracts)     | Can be used to delete one or more previously submitted FFATA Subaward Reports for Contracts.
+Delete Subaward Report (Contracts)     | Can be used to delete one or more previously submitted Subaward Reports for Contracts.
-Delete FFATA Report (Grants)     | Can be used to delete one or more previously submitted FFATA Subaward Reports for Grants.
+Delete Subaward Report (Grants)     | Can be used to delete one or more previously submitted Subaward Reports for Grants.
-Get FFATA Report (Contracts)     | Can be used to get one or more previously submitted FFATA Subaward Reports for Contracts.
+Get Subaward Report (Contracts)     | Can be used to get one or more previously submitted Subaward Reports for Contracts.
-Get FFATA Report (Grants)     | Can be used to get one or more previously submitted FFATA Subaward Reports for Grants.
+Get Subaward Report (Grants)     | Can be used to get one or more previously submitted Subaward Reports for Grants.

 The following section describes each of the above endpoints in detail.

-### Submit FFATA Report (Contracts)
+### Submit Subaward Report (Contracts)

 ------- | ------- |
 **Request Type** | POST
-**URL** | /acquisition/v1/ffata
+**URL** | /acquisition/v1/subawards
-**Summary** | Submit a FFATA report for Contracts **Consumes** | application/json
+**Summary** | Submit one or multiple Subaward reports for Contracts **Consumes** | application/json
 **Produces** | NA
 **Active Versions** | v1